iNavFlight/inav/docs/Failsafe.md

 #### `failsafe_min_distance`

-If failsafe happens when craft is below this distance in meters from home, failsafe will not execure regular failsafe_procedure, but will execute procedure specified in failsafe_min_distance_procedure instead.
+If failsafe happens when craft is closer than this distance in meters from home, failsafe will not execute regular failsafe_procedure, but will execute procedure specified in failsafe_min_distance_procedure instead.
 0 = Normal failsafe_procedure always taken.

 #### `failsafe_min_distance_procedure`